griffithlab/genviz.org/_posts/0002-02-01-introductionToR.md

 ## Importing and exporting data

 As we have seen, data can be created on the fly in R with the various data structure functions.
 However it is much more likely that you will need to import data into R to perform analysis.
-Given the number of packages available, if a common filetype exists (XML, JSON, XLSX) R can probably import it.
+Given the number of packages available, if a common filetype exists (XML, JSON, XLSX), R can probably import it.
 The most common situation is a simple delimited text file.
 For this the [read.table()](https://www.rdocumentation.org/packages/utils/versions/3.4.1/topics/read.table) function and its various deriviatives are immensely useful.
 Type in ?read.table in your terminal for more information about its usage.
 Once data has been imported and analysis completed, you may need to export data back out of R. Similar to [read.table()](https://www.rdocumentation.org/packages/utils/versions/3.4.1/topics/read.table), R has functions for this purpose. [write.table()](https://www.rdocumentation.org/packages/utils/versions/3.4.1/topics/write.table) will export the data given, in a variety of simple delimited text files, to the file path specified.
 See ?write.table for more information.
-Two common issues with importing data use these functions have to do with unrecognized missing/NULL values and unexpected data type coercion by R. Missing values are considered in a special way by R. If you use a notation for missing values that R doesn't expect (e.g., "N/A") in a data column that otherwise contains numbers, R may import that column as a vector of character values instead of a vector of numeric/integer values with missing values.
+Two common issues with importing data using these functions have to do with unrecognized missing/NULL values and unexpected data type coercion by R. Missing values are considered in a special way by R. If you use a notation for missing values that R doesn't expect (e.g., "N/A") in a data column that otherwise contains numbers, R may import that column as a vector of character values instead of a vector of numeric/integer values with missing values.
 To avoid this, you should always list your missing value notations using the `na.strings` parameter or use the default "NA" that R assumes.
 Similarly, R will attempt to recognize the data structure type for each column and coerce it to that type.
-Often with biological data, this results in creation of undesired factors and unexpected results down stream.
+Often with biological data, this results in creation of undesired factors and unexpected results downstream.
 This can be avoided with the `as.is` parameter.

 ```R